Evert-R/findme-eat/README.md

     - Adjusted the html code to display the correct radius
     - Also changed the units to kilometers to be more consistent

-- While letting other people try the page on their mobile phone I found out that people were clkicking the map and resultslist before it was completely loaded
+- While letting other people try the page on their mobile phone I found out that people were clicking the map and results list before it was completely loaded
     - Implemented a pre-loader animation so users can see that the page is busy loading

 - While getting directions with my location turned off I got the same error message as if I was trying to do a geographical search